Sublinear Variational Optimization of Gaussian Mixture Models with Millions to Billions of Parameters: Numerical Experiments

 \subsection{Scalability}

-The \varMFA{} algorithm, which was derived in \cref{sec:varEM}, exhibits a reduced algorithmic complexity per iteration compared to the \fullMFA{} algorithm.
-However, the question arises if the much reduced complexity of \varMFA{} in a single iteration results in a reduced complexity for the entire training process.
-If increasingly many iterations would be necessary, the gain in efficiency per iteration would be negated.
-Furthermore, \varMFA{} requires initial E-steps and updating of search spaces $\GGn$ and sets $\GGc$ during partial E-steps, which results in additional computations compared to \fullMFA{}.
+The \varMFA{} algorithm exhibits a reduced complexity per iteration compared to \fullMFA{} (cf. \cref{sec:varEM}).
+However, a reduction per iteration does not guarantee a reduced complexity for the overall training.
+Increasingly many iterations could negate the efficiency gain per iteration.
+Furthermore, \varMFA{} requires updating the additional variational parameters.

-To investigate the scalability of \varMFA{} compared to \fullMFA{}, we measured the computational demands (per data point) of both algorithms as the number of mixture components~$C$ increases.
-Commonly, an increase in the number of model parameters requires a corresponding increase in the amount and complexity of the data to effectively train the model.
-Maintaining a constant dataset size while increasing $C$ could simplify the optimization task: typically, the number of iterations until convergence reduces if the ratio of data points to model parameters is reduced.
-To mitigate this effect, we have chosen to simultaneously increase the size of the datasets when we increase $C$.
-These datasets were constructed as follows: for each value of $C$ we evaluated, we uniformly subsampled $\tilde{N}$ data points, where $\tilde{N}$ was determined based on the total dataset size $N$ and the ratio of the current value $C$ to the maximum value $C_\mathrm{max}$ investigated, i.e., $\tilde{N} = N\cdot C/C_\mathrm{max}$.
-This approach maintains a constant ratio of $\tilde{N}/C$ for each $C$, with the consequence that the number of iterations required until convergence changes only slightly as $C$ is increased.
-For the largest value of $C$ (i.e., $C = C_\mathrm{max}$) the entire dataset was used.
-Note that the evaluation of scalability is different in detail from previous evaluations \cite[e.g.][]{HirschbergerEtAl2022}.
-But also in our case we changed the dataset size with $C$ in order to measure the efficiency independently of secondary effects on the number of required iterations.
+To investigate the scalability of \varMFA{} and \fullMFA{}, we measured their overall computational demands per data point as the number of mixture components~$C$ increases.
+For effective training, increasing model parameters commonly requires a corresponding increase in the amount and complexity of the data.
+Maintaining a constant dataset size while increasing $C$ could simplify optimization, typically resulting in a reduced number of iterations.
+To mitigate this effect, we simultaneously increase the datasets size alongside~$C$.
+We constructed these datasets by uniformly subsampling $\tilde{N}$ data points for each value of $C$, where $\tilde{N} = N \cdot C / C_\mathrm{max}$, maintaining a constant ratio of $\tilde{N}/C$.
+For the largest value $C = C_\mathrm{max}$, the entire dataset was used.
+Our scalability evaluation differs in detail from previous evaluations \citep[e.g.][]{HirschbergerEtAl2022}, but we also adjusted dataset size with $C$ to measure the efficiency, mitigating secondary effects on the number of iterations.

-To investigate scalability, we applied \varMFA{} and \fullMFA{} to all four benchmark datasets (see \cref{tab:datasets}) for different numbers of components $C$.
-Specifically, for each dataset and algorithm, we varied the number of components from $C=100$ to $800$ in steps of $100$.
-We fixed the hyperplane dimensionality to $H=5$.
-For \varMFA{} we used the same setting ($C'=3$ and $G=15$) for the approximation parameters for all four datasets and all component numbers (other settings we investigate in \cref{sec:quality}).
-Each algorithm was executed until the convergence criterion was reached (see \cref{eq:convergence}).
-The result of the scalability analysis is summarized in \cref{fig:scaling}.